 Operator Graphical execution plan icon Text Aggregate None The Aggregate operator is a physical or logical operator that computes a new value using the SQL Server functions MIN, MAX, SUM, COUNT or AVG.
-Arithmetic Expression $\frac{A}{(B+C)}$ The Arithmetic Expression operator computes a new value from existing values in a row.
+Arithmetic Expression (A) (B+C) The Arithmetic Expression operator computes a new value from existing values in a row.
 Arithmetic Expression is not used in SQL Server 2014.
 Assert The Assert operator verifies a condition.
 The Assert operator is a physical operator.
-Assign A←B The Assign operator assigns a value to a variable Asnyc Concat None The Asnyc Concat operator is used in remote distributed queries to get output rows from remote child nodes to send to the parent node.
-Bitmap iciolog ciclogo ciclogo The Bitmap operator is used to apply filtering to parallel query plans.
+Assign A ← B The Assign operator assigns a value to a variable Asnyc Concat None The Asnyc Concat operator is used in remote distributed queries to get output rows from remote child nodes to send to the parent node.
+Bitmap The Bitmap operator is used to apply filtering to parallel query plans.
 Bitmap is a physical operator.
-Bitmap Create 1010101 01010101 10101010 01010101 The Bitmap Create operator is a logical operator that shows where bitmaps are built.
-Bookmark Lookup FIGURE OF THE PROPERTY OF THE The Bookmark Lookup operator uses a bookmark (row ID or clustering key) to look up the corresponding row in the table or clustered index.
+Bitmap Create The Bitmap Create operator is a logical operator that shows where bitmaps are built.
+Bookmark Lookup The Bookmark Lookup operator uses a bookmark (row ID or clustering key) to look up the corresponding row in the table or clustered index.
 Bookmark Lookup is not used in SQL Server 2014.
 The Key Lookup operator also provides this functionality.

 Branch Repartition None The Branch Repartition operator is a logical operator showing where iterators could be executed by parallel threads.
 Broadcast None The Broadcast operator sends the set of input rows to multiple consumers.
 Build Hash The Build Hash operator indicates that a batch has table has been built.
 Cache None The Cache operator is a logical operator that caches a single row of data.
 Cache is not used in SQL Server 2014.
-Clustered Index Delete The Clustered Index Delete operator deletes rows from a clustered index.
+Clustered Index Delete ( 1) The Clustered Index Delete operator deletes rows from a clustered index.
 Clustered Index Delete is a physical operator.
-Clustered Index Insert The Clustered Index Insert operator inserts rows into a clustered index.
+Clustered Index Insert (0 /20) The Clustered Index Insert operator inserts rows into a clustered index.
 Clustered Index Insert is a physical operator.
-Clustered Index Merge 3 (a'a'a) The Clustered Index Merge operator merges a data stream and a clustered index.
+Clustered Index Merge 1) (666) The Clustered Index Merge operator merges a data stream and a clustered index.
 Clustered Index Merge is a physical operator.
-Clustered Index Scan The Clustered Index Scan operator scans a clustered index.
+Clustered Index Scan 1 dia The Clustered Index Scan operator scans a clustered index.
 It returns only rows matching the WHERE clause and sorts the results based on the ORDERED clause.
-Clustered Index Seek (33) The Clustered Index Seek operator retrieves rows from a clustered index using the seeking ability of indexes.
-Clustered Index Update 2 0 (653) The Clustered Index Update operator updates rows in the clustered index.
+Clustered Index Seek (a b ) The Clustered Index Seek operator retrieves rows from a clustered index using the seeking ability of indexes.
+Clustered Index Update 20 (666) The Clustered Index Update operator updates rows in the clustered index.
 It only updates rows matching the WHERE clause.
 Collapse The Collapse operator merges separate operations into a single more efficient operation.